-Change the loft to child bedroom: It’s common for the Loft to be Converted into a master bedroom.
-But when you’re dealing with a narrow space, it may be more practical to turn your attic into one or two Smaller Kids bedrooms.
+Change the loft to a child bedroom: It’s common for the Loft to be Converted into a master bedroom.
+But when you’re dealing with a narrow space, it may be more practical to turn your attic into one or two Attic Loft Conversion With Full Mirror Doors.

 Design a walk-in wardrobe: If you section off the eaves area of the loft with full-height wardrobes that face towards the slope, as here, you can make your own walk-in wardrobe, even in a narrow space.